phu-pmh/phu-pmh.github.io/_pages/about.md

   - /about.html
 ---

 I’m a [Data Science](https://cds.nyu.edu/) PhD student at **New York University** and a member of *[ML² Group](https://wp.nyu.edu/ml2/)* at [CILVR](https://wp.nyu.edu/cilvr/), co-advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/) and [Kyunghyun Cho](http://www.kyunghyuncho.me/).
-I'm broadly interested in deep learning, natural language understanding, and information retrieval.
+I'm broadly interested in deep learning and natural language understanding.
 These days, I mainly work on applying transfer learning and multi-task learning methods to NLP problems, and analyzing these methods to understand why and when they work/fail.

 Previously, I interned at [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/) and [Grammarly](https://www.grammarly.com/).